Cellular data is a popular choice for RVers and boaters for online mobile connectivity.

-Recommended for: Those with multiple devices in their RV to keep connected, those desiring a local based network, those who have more complex needs and those who are a bit more tech savvy and comfortable with basic networking.
+Recommended for: Those with multiple devices to keep connected, those desiring a local based network, those who have more complex needs and those who are a bit more tech savvy and comfortable with basic networking.

 All of the carriers are expanding their networks, and newer equipment is what gets you access to the latest frequencies and bands.